-The actual values of C{eq} or P{cm} may be also shown in certificates for steel being delivered.
+The actual values of C{eq} or P{cm} may be also shown in Manufacturer's and/or Register Certificates for steel being delivered.

 The austenitic grain size of steel shall be not less than 5 (ASTM E 112, GOST 5639).